radically-straightforward/radically-straightforward/utilities/README.md

 **[Immutable.js](https://www.npmjs.com/package/immutable), [`collections`](https://www.npmjs.com/package/collections), [`mori`](https://www.npmjs.com/package/mori), [TypeScript Collections](https://www.npmjs.com/package/typescript-collections), [`prelude-ts`](https://www.npmjs.com/package/prelude-ts), [`collectable`](https://www.npmjs.com/package/collectable), and so forth**

 Similar to `collections-deep-equal`, these libraries implement their own data structures instead of relying on JavaScript’s `Map`s and `Set`s.
 Some of them go a step further and add their own notions of objects and arrays, which requires you to convert your values back and forth, may not show up nicely in the JavaScript inspector, may be less ergonomic to use with TypeScript, and so forth.

-The advantage of these libraries over interning is that they may be faster.

 **[`immer`](https://www.npmjs.com/package/immer) and [`icepick`](https://www.npmjs.com/package/icepick)**